With Stronger Bones, You Move

 Inject Teriparatide Injection one time each day in your thigh or abdomen (lower stomach area).* Talk to a healthcare provider about how to rotate injection sites.
 It is not effective as an oral medication.

-This multi-dose pen device uses a needle significantly smaller than a typical flu shot needle, and contains enough medication to last 28 days.
+The Teriparatide Injection delivery device uses a needle significantly smaller than a typical flu shot needle, and contains enough medication to last 28 days.
 It is set to give a 20-mcg dose of medicine each day.†

 † Needles sold separately.